datalust/seq-client-log4net/README.md

 The client software included in this repository is provided under the terms of the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.html) license.

-This does **not** extend to anymthird-party packages, Serilog or the Seq server, which are distributed by their respective owners under their own licenses.
+This does **not** extend to any third-party packages, Serilog or the Seq server, which are distributed by their respective owners under their own licenses.